 - The first pay slip of the work period

 After your application for the bonus is received, along with the above documents, it will be analyzed.
 Before making a decision, we will contact you to complete the information in your file, if needed.

-If you have any questions concerning the bonus, you can call your Services Québec office or local employment centre .
+If you have any questions concerning the bonus, you can call your Services Québec office .